jenniferbuz/sci_coding/lessons/lesson0/README.md

 #/home/ctaiudovicic
 ```

-Were you surprised?
-The **.** is shorthand for the current directory that we are in.
-If you change directory to the current directory, you haven't moved!
+Were you surprised you didn't move?
+The `.` is shorthand for the current directory that we are in.
+Why would we ever want to do this?
+Well, we probably wouldn't want to change directory to our current one, but it will be convenient to use `.` to refer to our current path later on.

-Now let's try to cd to **..**
+Now let's try to cd to `..`

 ```bash
 cd ..